 You’re less likely to get sunburnt during fall and winter months, however your unprotected skin is still exposed to damaging UVA rays.
 UVA rays penetrate deeply into the dermis, the skin’s thickest layer, causing premature aging and contributing to skin cancer development.

 Winter is a popular time to visit higher altitudes for the ski season.
 At higher altitudes, a thinner atmosphere filters less UV radiation.
-With every 1000 metre increase in altitude, the UV levels increase by 10% to 12% (World Health Organisation, 2017).
-This factor, combined with snow reflecting up to 80% of UV rays can result in significant sun damage to exposed skin and eyes.
+With every 1000-metre increase in altitude, the UV levels increase by 10% to 12% (World Health Organisation, 2017).
+This factor, combined with the reflection from snow, can result in up to 80% of UV rays potentially causing significant sun damage to exposed skin and eyes.